-In a perfect world, a government contractor could seamlessly transition from proposal to award to contract performance without delay or dispute.
-Unfortunately, disputes surrounding the government contract award process are common, and most government contractors will find themselves involved in some form of a bid-related dispute.
+Disputes surrounding the government contract award process are common, and many government contractors find themselves involved in some form of a bid-related dispute.
 Given this reality, it is imperative that federal contractors understand the intricacies of the bid protest process in order to defend their own contract awards and to timely assert their rights as a protester.

 Government contract protests can be challenged in the U.S. Court of Federal Claims (COFC) or before the Government Accountability Office (GAO).
 Occasionally, a protest can also be filed directly with the procuring agency.
 There is a full range of issues that can be raised before these tribunals, including: